cleverness/cleverness-to-do-list-plugin/readme.txt

 * Fixed todoadmin table overflowing container
 * Update widget, dashboard, and category visibility options if category is split in 4.2
 * Changed to-do editor to full width
+* Removed gradient from table
+* Only show sorting arrows for column heading on hover

 = 3.3.2 =
 * Updated Polish translation from Michał Wielkopolski